40843245/OOXML/Word/structure/Appendix 4 -- terms.md

 #### single-level list
 A signle-level list has these feature.

-+ All items in same level.
++ All items in same level (i.e. with same indentation).
 + If it is a numbered list, all items are marked with sequential number.

 For example,